 Old-school video rental company Blockbuster famously rejected an offer to buy Netflix for US$50 million in 2000.
 Being too late to the streaming party sealed Blockbuster’s fate — it filed for bankruptcy and delisted from the NYSE in 2010.

-However, the share price dropped considerably in the months that followed, and Netflix’s customer numbers also declined in the first half of 2022.
+- Its share price dropped considerably in 2022, and Netflix’s customer numbers also declined in the first half of 2022.

 Did You Know?